-If you have more games ideas for kids, we would love to hear them.
+If you have more games and indoor activities ideas for kids, we would love to hear them.
 Leave us a message in the comments, send us an email or tag us on social media.
 Let’s get this list up to 100!!!

 This article was originally published in 2016 by Tom Kingston